Is Dropshipping Halal or Haram?

-If a willing and likely to be able supplier has been identified prior to completing the sale then you are likely in Salam contract territory where the restriction of having what you sell prior to the sale can be eased.
+If a willing and able supplier has been identified prior to completing the sale then you are likely in Salam contract territory where the restriction of having what you sell prior to the sale can be eased.

-On the other hand, if you’re selling something and only after you make the sale you figure out who is going to supply the item then this falls in “don’t sell what is not with you” territory.
+On the other hand, if you’re selling something and only after you make the sale do you figure out who is going to supply the item then this falls into “don’t sell what is not with you” territory.

-- Proper description of item being sold so that the buyer knows exactly what they purchased.
+- A proper description of the item being sold so that the buyer knows exactly what they purchased.

-- You aren’t dealing with a haram item (you already knew that).
+- The item itself is not haram (you already knew that).

-- Specifying the time period by which the item should be delivered to the customer.
+- You are specifying the time period by which the item should be delivered to the customer.

-- The retailer i.e. the party making the sale, accepts responsibility for delivering the items they are selling according to their advertised specifications.
+- The retailer i.e. the party making the sale accepts responsibility for delivering the items according to their advertised specifications.

-If you have a supplier that is willing and likely to be able to supply the goods you are selling identified prior to making a sale, then the restriction on having what you sell with you before you make a sale can be eased.
+If you have a willing and able supplier identified prior to making a sale, then the restriction on having what you sell with you before you make a sale can be eased.